gordianknotC/nxp_note/flutter/android_to_flutter.md

 participant A2
 participant Sys

+Note over A1, A2: Scenario1: Implicit intent
 A1 -->> A1: prepare intent
-A1 -->> A2: startActivity Explicityly
+A1 -->> A1: startActivity with explicit target
+A1 ->>  A2: onCreate

+Note over A1, Sys: Scenario2: Explicit intent
 A1 -->> A1: prepare intent
 A1 -->> Sys: startActivity Implicitly
 Sys-->> Sys: filterIntent
-Sys-->> Sys: startActivity with exp
+Sys-->> Sys: startActivity with explicit target
 Sys ->> A2: onCreate
 ```